kcudding/ecotheory.github.io/teach/RIntro/logistic_regresson.md

 ![](https://raw.github.com/kcudding/kcudding.github.io/main/teach/RIntro/logistic2.png)

 * It represents the *probability* of positive outcomes depending on predictors
-* Hover your mouse over the logistic curve: as we move along the curve and our predictor values change, we go from 0 to 100% probability of our outcome
+* As we move along the curve and our predictor values change, we go from 0 to 100% probability of our outcome

 ## Mathematical representation

-* Before we can correlate variables in our models: the code we use to run logistic regressions transforms the response variable to get a linear relationship between variables
+* Logistic regression: transformation of response variable to get linear relationship
-* This transformation is called logit (log of probability of success/probability of failure)
+* logit (log of probability of success/probability of failure)
-* Our explanatory variable is in log(odds)
+* Explanatory variable is in log(odds)

-This is the equation for the logistic regression:
+Equation for logistic regression:

 $$ Log (p/1-p) = b0+b1*x1+e $$
 *Log (p/1-p)*: response variable